tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 We isolated the hot thread using `stop` - looking for the tremor thread that was using 100% CPU.
 We then traced system calls using `strace`.
 If librdkafka would attempt to fetch a mutex lock we should see related system calls in the `strace` output.

-However observing the process for an hour didn't show a single system call to be made on the hot thread - this ruled out any mutex/kernel related code to be run in the hot loop.
+However observing the process for an hour didn't show a single system call to be made on the hot thread - this ruled out any mutex/kernel-related code to be run in the hot loop.

-#### 5th theory: a different rdkafka bug
+#### 5th theory: a different librdkafka bug

 Inspecting the code and the `perf` output further we noticed that `cnd_timedwait_abs` was part of the [last condition](https://github.com/edenhill/librdkafka/blob/v1.0.0/src/rdkafka_queue.c#L390) in a `while (1)` loop.
-It is reasonable to assume that if we spend time in `cnd_timedwait_abs` that we hit that part of the loop - if this call would fail the loop would re run possibly creating an infinite loop.
+It is reasonable to assume that if we spend time in `cnd_timedwait_abs` that we hit that part of the loop - if this call would fail the loop would re-run possibly creating an infinite loop.

 In addition we found a related [kafka issue](https://github.com/edenhill/librdkafka/issues/2208) that pointed to this particular location.